jonnyhoeven/workshop/README.md

 When you need to store sensitive information, such as passwords, OAuth tokens and SSH keys, use Secrets.
 If you need to store non-sensitive configuration data, use ConfigMaps.

-ConfigMaps and Secrets can be mounted as files or environment variables in a 'Pod'.
-Containers in a 'Pod' might need to be drained/restarted to reload the latest environment configuration changes.
+ConfigMaps and Secrets can be mounted as files or environment variables in a `Pod`.
+Containers in a `Pod` might need to be drained/restarted to reload the latest environment configuration changes.